whatnameisit/hackinTOSHIBA-Satellite-C665-PSC55K-001001/README.md

 ## Note

 This laptop does not natively support UEFI environment.
 Install `OpenDuetPkg` bundled with OpenCore.
 Update with caution as misconfiguration will lead to boot failure on all OS until fixed with external media.
+Use `ocvalidate` to check for any misconfiguration.

 ## Issues